-Whether you purchase them locally or bring them from home, you'll certainly want each of these items with you:
+Whether you purchase them locally or bring them from home, you'll certainly want each of these essentials with you:

 - Mosquito Repellent: Dengue fever is a serious problem throughout Thailand.
 The best defense is to protect yourself from bites.
-Mosquito coils can be purchased locally to keep mosquitoes away from your bungalow porch or balcony.
+Mosquito coils can be purchased everywhere; burn them while sitting on your porch or balcony.

-- Toilet Paper: You'll find it on tables in restaurants but not always in the restrooms!
+- Toilet Paper and Hand Sanitizer: You'll find it on tables in restaurants but not always in the bathrooms.

 - LED Flashlight: Power outages are common in some places, particularly islands that rely on generator power.

 Other Useful Items to Consider Bringing

-- Hand Sanitizer: Soap is often lacking even in nice establishments; you'll certainly want some after your first squat toilet experience.
+- Hand Sanitizer: Soap isn't a guarantee, even in nice restaurants.
+You'll certainly want some after your first squat toilet experience!

-- Power Adapter: Most of the power outlets in Thailand accept both the US-style flat-pronged plugs as well as the rounded European-style power plugs.
+- Power Adapter: Most of the power outlets in Thailand are universal now; they accept both the US-style flat-pronged plugs as well as the rounded European-style power plugs.
 To ensure that you can connect everywhere, consider bringing a universal power adapter and check the voltage ratings (Thailand uses a 220-volt system) on your devices/chargers.
 Anything that relies on USB charging (smartphones) or has a dual-voltage transformer (laptops) should be fine.

-- Small Knife: You don't need a 30-function survival knife, but you'll need something for cutting the delicious local fruit.
+- Small Knife: You don't need a 30-function survival knife, but you'll want something for cutting the delicious local fruit.
 Just don't leave it in your carry-on bag while flying!

 - Small Padlock: Some budget hotels and bungalows allow you to use your own lock on the door.
 You'll also want a padlock to use for lockers and luggage storage in some circumstances.
 These can be purchased locally if needed.

 Items to Leave at Home

-These inexpensive items can be purchased locally when or if you need them:
+These inexpensive items can be purchased locally when you need them: